pingcap/docs/tiup/tiup-cluster-topology-reference.md

 ### `tispark_masters`

-`tispark_masters` specifies the machines on which the master node of TiSpark is deployed.
+`tispark_masters` specifies the machines to which the master node of TiSpark is deployed.
 It also specifies the service configuration on each machine. `tispark_masters` is an array.
 Each array element contains the following fields:

-- `host`: Specifies the machine on which the TiSpark master is deployed.
+- `host`: Specifies the machine to which the TiSpark master is deployed.
 The field value is the IP address and cannot be omitted.

 - `listen_host`: When the machine has multiple IP addresses, `listen_host` specifies the listening IP address of the service.
 The default value is `0.0.0.0`.